jlee400/jlee400.github.io/_posts/2025-05-15-florida-migration.md

 > The soaring housing costs, nonstop traffic, and rising inflation rates in Miami, in particular, have left people no choice but to leave for other parts of the country.

 Residents have recently taken to the r/Miami subreddit to complain about their wages not keeping up with the rising housing costs.
-If you are interested [Click](https://www.reddit.com/r/Miami/comments/1jbvt77/what_is_your_salary_vs_your_rent/?utm_source=embedv2&utm_medium=post_embed&utm_content=post_body&embed_host_url=https://www.miaminewtimes.com/news/sky-high-miami-rental-prices-front-and-center-as-locals-sound-off-22681370)
+If you are interested: [Click](https://www.reddit.com/r/Miami/comments/1jbvt77/what_is_your_salary_vs_your_rent/?utm_source=embedv2&utm_medium=post_embed&utm_content=post_body&embed_host_url=https://www.miaminewtimes.com/news/sky-high-miami-rental-prices-front-and-center-as-locals-sound-off-22681370)

 # Interactive Map of Florida's Net Migration